 - Picnics can be enjoyed in the garden.

-Ham House is located on Ham Street in Richmond, Surrey.
-Visiting hours change with the season, and entry fees are 10 pounds for adults and five for children.
-It’s accessible by foot via the Thames Path or by using the TfL371 bus from Richmond to Kingston.
+Ham House and Garden is located on Ham Street in Richmond, Surrey.
+It’s accessible by foot via the Thames Path or by using the TfL 371 bus from Richmond to Kingston.

 Interior and garden activities change seasonally, so check the website for an up to date schedule of events.